empireshades/city_temp_ranger/README.md

 ## Usage

 If you want to use the script as is, you'll have to get an [OpenWeather](https://openweathermap.org) API account to grab the weather (free within limits) and then update the key in the script.

+    openweather_api='xxxxxxxxxlolwtfxxxxxxxxxxxxxxxxx'

 You'll also need to install the requirements (mainly pandas, matplotlib, requests, seaborn) with:

     pip install -r requirements.txt